life

 Aug 17, 2024 4:32 pm

 I don't know how I got to be 72.
-One day I was 32 and next 72.
-I've had my ileostomy more than half my life.
+One day I was 32 and the next 72.
+I've had my ileostomy for more than half my life.
 I had no one to talk to then in the same position.
 No internet.
-The thing I looked forward to most was the monthly edition of the ia magazine.
+The thing I looked forward to most was the monthly edition of the IA magazine.
 I went straight to the back where I could read the letters from subscribers.
-Not many but I was intrigued to hear their stories and problems.
-I mostly haven't had any problems (incidents I can laugh about now) apart from three years ago when my intestine burst. in 1986 my hospital had to bring a surgeon down from London to do my op.
-I could choose the position and he was spot on.
-I never had time to think about it but he saved my life enabling me to continue raising my two young daughters.
+Not many, but I was intrigued to hear their stories and problems.
+I mostly haven't had any problems (incidents I can laugh about now) apart from three years ago when my intestine burst.
+In 1986, my hospital had to bring a surgeon down from London to do my operation.
+I could choose the position, and he was spot on.
+I never had time to think about it, but he saved my life, enabling me to continue raising my two young daughters.

 AlexT